mldag/Computer-Aided-Diagnosis-Tool/README.md

 # Computer Aided Diagnosis Tool: Using Class Activation on X-Ray Image Data

 The Densenet121.py is for the classification model implementation.
 The model is saved has Chnet.h5 and is available in the DS Capstone Backend.

+The cnn_xray_validation.py contains the validation model implementation.
+The model is saved as xray_validation.h5 and is available in the DS Capstone Backend folder.

 ClassActivation.py contains the Class Activation Mapping implementation.
 The Class activation mapping.py requires importing the Chnet.h5 as the learning model.